Published on October 8th, 2020 | by Ruben0

 Which sherry has potential for bottle ageing?

 Taking this idea further means the best wines for ageing (and this is not specific to sherry) are wines with a lot of body and a firm, even slightly rough, character.
-Slightly older Finos and Manzanillas, which may have had very light oxidative effects during their maturation already, seem to work better.
+Slightly older Finos and Manzanillas, which may have had very light oxidative effects during their maturation already, seem to work better than the ones that are entirely undressed by flor.
 The fact that Carta Blanca from Agustín Blazquez seems to age so well for instance, is definitely related to its higher age (Fino-Amontillado) but probably also to a richer, more muscular profile to start with.
 Let’s not forget Finos from that era were often unfortifed, exposed to a short asoleo, from heavier mosto and made with grapes from vineyards that are known to produce muscular wines (Macharnudo and Carrascal).

 This is also why modern En Rama sherry has better chances to age well in the future: keeping more character in the original wine leaves more room to chisel it in the cellar.
 Start with a light, fine and heavily filtered commercial Fino from the 1970s or 1980s and it can only deteriorate.